 The following is a list of partner institutions and organisations either hosting or working closely with the Karst Commission:

-The International Research Centre on Karst (IRCK) under the auspices of UNESCO is located in Guilin, China, and is closely related to the KDL and to the IAH Karst Commission.
+The International Research Centre on Karst (IRCK) forms a part of the Chinese Institute of Geological Sciences and is located in Guilin, China.
+The IRCK works closely with UNESCO, the Karst Dynamics Laboratory (below) and the IAH Karst Commission.
 The IRCK organises every year the course for young professionals and students with different topics.
-They form a part of the Chinese Institute of Geological Sciences and their website may be seen here: http://www.irck.edu.cn
+They and their website may be seen here

 The Karst Dynamics Laboratory (KDL) in Guilin, China.
 Zhang Cheng, Jiang Guanghui, Yuan Daoxian and several other KC members are affiliated to this institute, which is located in one of the most famous and spectacular karst regions of the world. http://www.karst.edu.cn